 Spring Closing Information

 - All students must sign-up and check-out with a Proctor prior to leaving for the summer break period.
-Students can sign-up for check-out meetings via the link provided in the “Big Spring Closing Memo” email sent from the Office of Residential Life.
-Check-out meetings will consist of a Proctor coming to the student room to confirm the following conditions of check out have been met.
+Students should sign-up for check-out meetings with their Proctors.
+Check-out meetings will consist of a Proctor coming to the student room to confirm the following conditions of check out have been met:

 - Students must return rooms to the original, clean, fully-equipped condition from when they moved in to the room.
 All College provided furniture (beds, desks, chairs, etc.) should be setup as found (beds can stay lofted); non-College owned lofts, couches, and all other personal belongings must be removed, including anything displayed on walls (posters, tacks, tape, etc.).

-- All College keys must be returned to Facilities and Maintenance (F&M) via the drop box located in Platt Courtyard or the F&M Office.
-Failure to return college keys will result in a “rekey fee” of $150 per key.
+- All College keys must be turned in to their Proctor during their checkout appointment.
+Failure to return college keys to a Proctor will result in a “rekey fee” of $150 per key.

 Off Campus Storage